colour-science/colour-science.org/pages/contributing.rst

         is recommended to be used.
 Poetry can be updated to the latest preview version by issuing `poetry self:update --preview`.

-For people in a hurry and not willing to type `poetry run` before each command, it is possible to put the following function in your `.bash_profile`:
+If you are in a hurry and not willing to prepend each command with `poetry run`, it is possible to put the following function in your `.bash_profile`:

 .. code:: shell